 Additionally, a few exceptions apply as listed below:

 - Undergraduate students may present original research conducted during a research component of their degree (e.g. 5th year Optometry, 4th year Pharmacy) or a summer scholarship programme.

 - Honours, and Masters students who are no longer enrolled but have completed their degree in the same calendar year, i.e. 2023.

 - Doctoral candidates who have submitted their thesis and completed their oral exam, but have not yet received the “Result of Doctoral Examination” letter confirming they have met the requirements of the Doctor of Philosophy as at 8th September 2023.

 Students may only enter HealtheX as individuals.
 For students who are working in a group project (e.g. 5th Year Optometry students), only one person must be elected to represent the group.
 The abstract must be submitted by the nominated presenter.

 You can submit an abstract for one or more of three different presentation types:

-- Oral Platform Presentation: A total of 15 minutes is allocated to your presentation inclusive of a 10-minute talk with the visual aid of PowerPoint slides, followed by a 5-minute question and answer session.
+- Oral Platform Presentation: These presentations are formatted as a 10-minute talk with the visual aid of PowerPoint slides, followed by a 5-minute question and answer session for each presenter.

 - 3-Minute Elevator Pitch: Presenters are to prepare a succinct, 3-minute presentation that summarises your project and its significance with the help of one PowerPoint slide with no animations, videos or transitions.